Educational days articles

 Get a taste of how royalty has lived throughout the ages with a visit to the Queen’s official residence in Edinburgh.
 We review what's on offer for children and families.

-Track down some Shakespearean witches, uncover a T-Rex in the undergrowth or even try your hand a spot of cabbage reading (yes, really!) – you’ll be taking a walk on the wild and wonderful side this October, with our top pick of 51 fun and educational activities for you and your family.
-By Hetty Walton
+Sit in the BFG’s chair, uncover a T. rex in the undergrowth or even meet a monstrous gingerbread man (yes, really!) – you’ll be taking a walk on the wild and wonderful side this October with our top pick of 52 fun and educational activities for you and your family!

 Museums reviewed by parents: Windsor Castle